Patient0/FirstClassLisp/README.md

 Whenever a macro is expanded, the expansion is cached inside the Datum that was expanded.
 The next time the interpreter is asked to expand the same macro against the same input code instance, it re-uses the previous expansion.
 This eliminated repeated macro expansions in all cases where macros are used in a manner that would also work for 'compile time' macros, which turned out to be almost all of the time.

-In the case of a macro being used as a true "first class" macro - e.g. different macros being expanded against the same code instance - it will simply degrade gracefully but correctly.
+In the case of a macro being used as a true "first class" macro - e.g. different macros being expanded against the same code instance because the macro was passed as an argument to a function, it will simply degrade gracefully but correctly.

 #### Symbol lookup caching